 Finally I took a page out my father’s book (he was a very bigger than life character who grew up in Brooklyn, moved to California and dressed like a cowboy but still retained his New York “personality”—had his own creative ways of convincing people).
 I got creative.

-In fact, part of why Judy and I are so stunned about Alvin’s sudden passing is that we have been, and are still are promoting his new album as I am writing this.
+In fact, part of why all of us at Classics Du Jour are so stunned about Alvin’s sudden passing, is that we have been – and are still – promoting his new album as I am writing this.
 We just had a round of fun radio interviews a couple weeks ago and the day Alvin passed I was actually setting up another blockbuster with Jim Ladd from SiriusXM!
-I will try and see if we can post those interviews, on the website here because although it may be a bit eerie, I think you guys would dig to hear what this rock icon had to say.

-Isn’t it interesting that of all the bands that played Woodstock and all the images we have of Santana, Country Joe, John Sebastion, Jimi Hendrix, etc., etc., the one that sticks in our minds the most is Alvin Lee and Ten Years After doing “I’m Going Home” and after, he walking off the stage with that big watermelon on his shoulder!
+Isn’t it interesting that of all the bands that played Woodstock and all the images we have of Santana, Country Joe, John Sebastion, Jimi Hendrix… the one that sticks in our minds the most is Alvin Lee and Ten Years After doing “I’m Going Home” and after, he walks off the stage with that big watermelon on his shoulder!

-Rock icon and one of he all time greats.
+Rock icon and one of the all time greats.
 Alvin Lee, is finally going home.
-I’d say rest in peace, but knowing Alvin he probably has a full head of steam on and trying to hook up with Jimi Hendrix and George Harrison for a jam session in Heaven!
+I’d say rest in peace, but knowing Alvin, he probably has a full head of steam on and trying to hook up with Jimi Hendrix and George Harrison for a jam session in Heaven!